A Brief History of Allotments in

 In the early and high Middle Ages villagers shared pieces of land around the village to eke out an existence.
 However, rises in the population and changes in agriculture gradually put pressure on this “shared” approach, leading to moves to privatise this common land.
 Land Enclosure, as it was called, occurred principally in the 18th and 19th centuries, benefiting a relatively small minority while disenfranchising the majority.

 Fortunately, some members of the landed gentry and the clergy had social consciences, and they commenced what turned out to be a long struggle to provide allotments for the poor and unemployed by means of individual initiatives, the petitioning of other landowners, and lobbying for legislation.
 It took until the middle of the 19th century for a reasonable level of progress to be achieved.
 Subsequently, changes in local government organisation and increased political lobbying resulted in more effective allotment legislation in the late 19th and early 20th century, allowing this foundation to be built on, and leading to a purple patch in the first half of the 20th century when the number of allotments peaked at 1.5m during World War I and 1.75m in World War II.
 Unfortunately, the second half of the 20th century saw a rapid descent from these dizzying heights, as the general standard of living increased and the financial need for individuals to grow their own crops diminished, leaving mainly a core set of diehards.
-The early part of the 21st century has witnessed some renewed enthusiasm but no signs of additional land being made available, rather plots are getting smaller.What Led To Allotments?
+The early part of the 21st century has witnessed some renewed enthusiasm but there are in general no signs of additional land being made available, rather plots are getting smaller.What Led To Allotments?

 Inevitably as the population grew, the lack of land made it difficult to maintain the system.
 In addition, by the 16th century another pressure on the Open Field system was a change in agriculture where new fodder crops such as sainfoin, clover, turnip and swede led to larger animals and herds, which produced more organic matter, which in turn led to larger crops.
 Pastoral and mixed farming became attractive, and with it a requirement for larger holdings.
 Members of the aristocracy and successful farmers lobbied aggressively to privatise land by moving to a closed field system through Land Enclosure.
 Enclosure took two forms: the division of large open fields into privately owned chunks of land; and the division and privatisation of common land and common wastes.
 Although Land Enclosure dates back to the 12th/13th century the majority of it actually took place in the 18th and 19th centuries: over 3,500 Acts of Parliament were passed between 1700 and 1860 to enclose over 5 million acres of common fields and land.
 Two estimates show that less than 0.5% of the land that was enclosed was set aside for use by the poor.
 The overall effect was to produce a small prosperous landed gentry and a large disenfranchised peasantry.
 Less than 12% of people who worked on the land owned any part of it.